neo4j-partners/neo4j-generative-ai-intelligent-app-from-videos-google/README.md

     ```

 From the UI, you can ask questions like:
-1. What are the predictions about Adelaide Crows?
+1. What are some of the predictions made about Adelaide Crows?
 2. Who are the players mentioned in episode 1?
 3. What is episode 4 about?
 4. What are the headlines for episode 7?